nsidc/puppet-nunaliit/README.md

 ## Defined Types & Classes

+### nunaliit::basic_auth
+This sets up basic auth using NGINX.
+Requires a password file in /files/htpasswd of the project depending on puppet-nunaliit.
+Set to true to enable, any other value or not set to disable

 ---
 ### nunaliit::install
 This defined type downloads and unpacks the specified version of nunaliit into /opt